What You Need to Know About Microbiologist

 - Microbiological Analyst

 In the United States, there were 23,200 jobs for Microbiologist in 2016.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,900 new jobs for Microbiologist by 2026.
-The BLS estimates 2,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 2,200 job openings in this field each year.

 The states with the most job growth for Microbiologist are Nevada, Utah, and New Mexico.
 Watch out if you plan on working in Vermont, Oklahoma, or North Dakota.
 These states have the worst job growth for this type of profession.